International

 Executive Power

 The President of the Republic is the Head of State.
 The President is elected for five years by universal, free, direct and secret suffrage, and by an absolute majority of the votes cast.
-The President creates general policies in regard to national security, international relations, and defence.
+The President creates general policies regarding national security, international relations, and defence.
 He sees to the regular functioning of the constitutional public authorities and ensures the continuity of the State.
 The President is limited to a four-term mandate.
 The President nominates the Prime Minister, who is the Head of Government.
 The Prime Minister is normally selected from the members of the party or electoral coalition that obtained the highest number of seats in the parliamentary elections.
 The Prime Minister appoints the ministers and Secretaries of State; however, the Ministers of Foreign Affairs and Defence are designated with the accord of the President.

 Following a 2022 constitutional referendum, the President has now more powers since he is in charge of appointing the prime minister and the government members, without the need to seek the approval of the parliament, and cannot be censored without a two-thirds majority of both parliament and a council of regional representatives.
 Furthermore, the president can dismiss the members of the government unilaterally.